Project management methodology, how to choose

 PMP has a strong background in commercial projects and needs a project manager to be in control and accountable for the project.
 It is used very widely but is perhaps less useful for business change and needs considerable adaptation for the software world

-Prince 2 is widely used much like PMP is, but is very much at home with business change and Public sector and is barely recognizable wen adapted to commercial projects.
+Prince 2 is widely used much like PMP is, but is very much at home with business change and Public sector and is barely recognisable when adapted to commercial projects.
 In software it is useful as a wrapper to handle the overall project or a large procurement, but has little applicability close to the software engineering action.

 Agile is a software engineering methodology and I would baulk at calling it Project Management, though some flavours like DSDM came closer.
 It is occasionally tried in other environments but doesn’t really work outside of development and struggles to scale.
 Agile supports the innovation cycle such as think-do-check-adapt etc.